4strid/mouse-control.autohotkey/README.md

 `Insert` enters regular (persistent) Insert mode

 ## Last Remarks

+## Alternative to Numpad Mouse I am aware of the Numpad Mouse feature included in Windows, and consider this a Massive improvement
+over the builtin functionality.
+I'll say that again, for search optimization, This is an alternative to Numpad Mouse with considerably better usability, and additional functionality.
+It is a faster, easier to use alternative to Numpad Mouse.

 #### For Vim Purists
 _"Why doesn't `i` take me into Insert mode and `Escape` put me in Normal mode! >:U"_